2023 Basic Allowance for Subsistence (BAS) RatesUpdated: July 11, 2023

 On Jan.
-1, 2023, basic allowance for subsistence (BAS) rates increase 11.2% for U.S. Air Force, Army, Marine Corps, Navy and Space Force personnel — the most significant increase in over 20 years.
+1, 2023, basic allowance for subsistence (BAS) rates increased 11.2% for U.S. Air Force, Army, Marine Corps, Navy and Space Force personnel — the most significant increase in over 20 years.

-Enlisted military members are set to receive $452.56 per month, while officers receive $311.68 per month in basic allowance for subsistence.
+Enlisted military members now receive $452.56 per month, while officers receive $311.68 per month in basic allowance for subsistence.
 That’s a monthly increase of $45.58 and $31.39, respectively, to account for inflation.

-Enlisted members eligible for the BAS II monthly rate can expect to receive $905.12 each month.
+Enlisted members eligible for the BAS II monthly rate receive $905.12 each month.

 About Basic Allowance for Subsistence (BAS)

-BAS helps airmen, soldiers, Marines, sailors and guardians offset costs for groceries and food-related expenses.
+BAS helps servicemembers offset costs for groceries and food-related expenses.
 New service members are eligible for BAS once they complete their initial entry training.

 Special allowances like BAS and BAH (Basic Allowance for Housing) are non-taxable income.
 You can see these allowances on your leave and earnings statement (LES) with other deductions and expenditures.